 What would it take for our cities and towns to be inclusive of everyone’s needs?
-For the estimated 15 percent of the world’s population living with a disability, this is the crux: basic urban infrastructure, services and facilities are either difficult to use or out of bounds altogether.
+For those living with a disability, this is the crux: basic urban infrastructure, services and facilities are either difficult to use or out of bounds altogether.
 The need for sustainable solutions is ever-more critical considering that two-thirds of the world’s population are expected to reside in urban environments by 2050.
-At stake is the ability to participate and thrive in civic, economic and social life vs a continuation of the structural disadvantages that lead to exclusion, marginalization and poverty.
+At stake is the ability to participate and thrive in civic, economic and social life versus a continuation of the structural disadvantages that lead to exclusion, marginalization and poverty.

 For general information on the conference, please contact Charmaine Crockett at firstname.lastname@example.org, (808) 956-7539.
 For registration questions please contact the registration desk at email@example.com, phone (808) 956-8816, fax (808) 956-4437.